alicolville/Weight-Tracker/readme.txt

 5. Examples of random placements of [weight-loss-tracker-chart] and [weight-loss-tracker-form]
 6. Examples of the Chart and Form widgets
 7. More examples of Chart and Form widgets
-8. Tab one of settings page
+8. Tab one of (general) settings page
-9. Tab two of settings page
+9. Tab two (user examples) of settings page
-10. Tab three of settings page
+10. Tab three (chart settings) of settings page
+11. Tab four (measurement settings) of settings page
 11. Admin - managing user data
 12. Admin - Delete ALL data
 13. Examples of the [weight-loss-tracker-chart] and [weight-loss-tracker-form] shortcodes
 14. Examples of the shortcodes [weightloss_weight_difference], [weightloss_weight_start], [weightloss_weight_most_recent] and [weightloss_weight_difference_from_target]
+15. Complex chart example with weights, targets and measurements.

+ == Upgrade Notice ==

+ Support for Body Measurements and Body Mass Index (BMI) values.

 == Changelog ==